-- 4 EFRAG considers that the proposals in the ED raise broader questions about the status and objectives of agenda decisions.
-EFRAG questions the appropriateness of identifying a separate category of voluntary changes in accounting policies resulting from agenda decisions without first addressing these questions. - EFRAG observes that the IASB and the IFRS IC are increasingly developing nonmandatory guidance in a variety of ways which can include implementation guidance, illustrative examples, educational material, or agenda decision explanations.
-By limiting its proposed amendments to changes resulting from agenda decisions, the proposed amendments could be seen as somehow elevating the status of agenda decisions above these other sources of guidance and above "other accounting literature" as referred to in paragraph 12 of IAS 8. - Some agenda decisions provide direct responses to the specific questions and fact patterns in the submission (e.g. the three agenda decisions on IFRS 15 Revenue from Contracts with Customers approved by the IFRS IC in March 20182).
-In other cases, the agenda decision essentially identifies the relevant guidance and literature applicable to the fact pattern and provides explanatory material without indicating a specific accounting treatment in response to the fact pattern. - In a 2013 comment letter3, EFRAG urged the IFRS IC not to issue agenda decisions that would prescribe an accounting treatment or be akin to an Interpretation as agenda decisions are not subject to a full due process.
-Concerns about the agenda decision due process have also been raised recently by some constituents in response to agenda decisions on the IFRS 15 issues referred to above.
+of identify a separate category of voluntary changes in accounting policy resulting from agenda decisions without first addressing these questions.

+- 10 EFRAG observes that the IASB and IFRC IC are increasingly developing nonmandatory guidance in a variety of ways which can include implementation guidance, illustrative examples, educational material, or agenda decision explanations.
+By limiting its proposed amendments to changes resulting from agenda decisions, the proposed amendments could be seen as somewhat elevating the status of agenda decisions above these other sources of guidance and above "other accounting literature" as referred to in paragraph 12 of IAS 8. - Some agenda decisions provide direct responses to the specific questions and fact patterns in the submission (e.g. the three agenda decisions on IFRS 15 Revenue form Contracts with Customers approved by the IFRS IC in March 20182).
+In other cases, the agenda decision essentially identifies the relevant guidance and literature applicable to the fact pattern and provides explanatory material without indicating a specific accounting treatment in response to the fact pattern. - 12 In a 2013 comment letter3, EFRAG urged the IFRS IC not to issue agenda decisions that would prescribe an accounting treatment or be akin to an Interpretation as agenda decisions are not subject to a full due process.
+Concerns about the agenda decision due process have also been recently raised by some constituents in response to agenda decisions issued on the IFRS 15 issues referred to above.4